 One of the biggest challenges to being consistent with your diet is finding meals that align with your overall calorie and macro goals every time you want to eat.
-While it’s definitely not impossible to hit your goals if you’re eating out all the time, it’s certainly way more challenging.
+While it’s not impossible to hit your goals if you’re eating out all the time, it’s certainly way more challenging.

 Instead, meal prepping makes getting in the proper amount of calories and macronutrients almost effortless.
-It might sound time-consuming at first, but putting in the extra time it takes to plan and prepare a week or so’s worth of meals, means that during the week, come time to eat, there is no struggle finding the right foods.
+It might sound time-consuming at first, but putting in the extra time it takes to plan and prepare a week or so’s worth of meals, means that during the week, come time to eat, there’s no struggle finding the right foods.

 Find a Workout Routine That is Challenging but Enjoyable

 On the training side of things, In order to keep going to the gym day in and day out, you need to find a routine that is challenging but enjoyable.
 If you dread all of the exercises in your routine, you won’t be able to stick it.